s-zeid/MarkupChisel/README.md

   * Caret color follows syntax color
   * System selection colors
   * CSS variables for color names, scoped for use in CM6 themes (see [below](#css-variables) for a list)
+  * Interactive features (disabled by default)
+    * Clicking on a checkbox without holding a modifier key will toggle the state of the checkbox.
+Double-clicking will toggle the capitalization of the `x` in the checkbox.
+    * Double-clicking on a link without holding a modifier key will open the link in a new tab.
+Double-clicking on the name of a link reference will scroll to and highlight the link reference's URL.

 ## Building from source